dfava/command/README.md

 command
 =======

-Project involving Flex, Bison, LLVM, C/C++, type checking and compilers.
+Very simple information flow aware compiler with Flex, Bison, LLVM, C/C++.

 The goal was to implement a basic compiler and type checker for a simple programming language used to describe information flow concepts on a paper